Taritsyn/BundleTransformer/NuGet/BundleTransformer.SassAndScss/readme.txt

    --------------------------------------------------------------------------------
-           README file for Bundle Transformer: Sass and SCSS v1.9.152 Beta 1
+              README file for Bundle Transformer: Sass and SCSS v1.9.152

    --------------------------------------------------------------------------------